Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Experiments

-Building on this, we evaluated all three models' performance in predicting human activities by comparing the outputs with the GT using precision, recall, and F1-score metrics.
-A prediction was considered a true positive if it had at least 10\% intersection-over-union (IoU) with the ground-truth point clouds of the related objects, matched the ground-truth label, and its relationship label belonged to the same semantic frame~\cite{di2019verbatlas}.
-Results are reported in Tab.~\ref{tab:aggregate_comparison}.

 Although \modelname{} achieves the highest overall F1-score, it does not outperform across all metrics.
-Indeed, \cgname{} obtains higher precision, but this advantage reflects a conservative prediction style, focusing only on a few high-confidence activities while overlooking many valid interactions.
-Such behavior highlights the model's lack of a mechanism to identify a broader range of relationships outside the single image frame.
-As a result, \cgname{} captures only a total of 43 activities across 6 frames, capturing a small fraction of the true activities, with \texttt{READ} being the only frame it detects exclusively.
-In contrast, \modelname{} predicts 142 activities across 10 frames (see Tab.~\ref{tab:dataset_aggregate}), and increasing coverage by nearly 50\%.
-Notably, \modelname{} identifies frames such as {\texttt{INTERACT, LISTEN, REST, SPEAK, STAND, USE}}, none of which are ever detected by \cgname{}.

-\ablation{} also predicts a larger activity space, with 81 activities across the same 10 frames as \modelname{}, but its performance is consistently weaker.
+Indeed, \cgname{} achieves higher precision, but this advantage stems from a conservative prediction style that focuses on only a few high-confidence activities while overlooking many valid interactions.
+Such behavior highlights the model's lack of a mechanism to identify a broader range of relationships beyond the single-image frame. \ablation{} predicts a larger activity space, but its performance is consistently weaker than \modelname{}.
 In particular, \ablation{} struggles with activities requiring contextual reasoning beyond immediate visual cues.
 For example, in a cluttered scene where a person’s direct line of sight to an object is partially obscured, \modelname{} can still infer a \texttt{USE} relationship by leveraging the broader context encoded in the behavior description.
 In contrast, \ablation{} is more likely to miss such subtle interactions, as it loses important details about the person’s focus and intent when processing a cluttered annotated image in a single pass.

-This illustrates that the single-step behavior description is a crucial component of our model, as it helps the system avoid hallucinations and identify distant activities.
-We conclude that when using a cluttered annotated image, the model loses important details about people that are needed at different stages of the pipeline.
+This illustrates that the single-step behavior description is a core component of our method, as it helps the system mitigate hallucinations and identify distant activities.

+However, the superior reasoning of \modelname{} comes at the cost of double inference, creating a trade-off between accuracy and speed.
+We report F1 performance relative to inference time in Tab.~\ref{tab:inferencetime}.
+To address this, we also benchmark \modelname{} using Qwen3-VL-8B-Instruct \cite{qwen2025}: a lighter, locally hosted VLM as an alternative to GPT-5.
+This configuration is reported under the name Local\modelname{}.
+Our results suggest that by utilizing this more efficient architecture and avoiding expensive remote API calls, Local\modelname{} can improve performance over the previous state-of-the-art while also maintaining significantly higher speeds.